hashicorp/terraform-provider-aws/website/docs/r/comprehend_document_classifier.html.markdown

 In addition to all arguments above, the following attributes are exported:

-* `arn` - ARN of the Entity Recognizer version.
+* `arn` - ARN of the Document Classifier version.
 * `tags_all` - A map of tags assigned to the resource, including those inherited from the provider [`default_tags` configuration block](/docs/providers/aws/index.html#default_tags-configuration-block).

 ## Timeouts

-`aws_comprehend_entity_recognizer` provides the following [Timeouts](https://www.terraform.io/docs/configuration/blocks/resources/syntax.html#operation-timeouts) configuration options:
+`aws_comprehend_document_classifier` provides the following [Timeouts](https://www.terraform.io/docs/configuration/blocks/resources/syntax.html#operation-timeouts) configuration options:

 * `create` - (Optional, Default: `60m`)
 * `update` - (Optional, Default: `60m`)